Volvo Extended Warranty: Cost, Coverage and Plans

 But if you purchase a 7-year/100,000-mile warranty for your Volvo, you’re truly getting an additional seven years and 100,000 miles of coverage starting then.

 With that critical distinction in place, we can see that VIP Vehicle Service Contracts really aren’t that expensive for what you’re getting (at least, in comparison to other warranties).
-At 40,000 miles, our hypothetical 2020 Volvo S60 is nearly out of factory warranty.
-Yet, extending its bumper-to-bumper coverage for another 6 years/72,000 miles costs just $3,521.
+At 40,000 miles, our hypothetical 2020 Volvo S60 was nearing the end of its factory warranty.
+Yet, extending its bumper-to-bumper coverage for another 6 years/72,000 miles cost just $3,521.

 Volvo extended warranty terms and conditions